alexanderames/show_finder/README.md

 ## Endpoints

-The following endpoints and how to communicate with them:
+The following endpoints can be appended to https://show-finder.herokuapp.com/ :

 ### GET /searches(/:id)